 - Policy 53A and 53C of the LDP2 sets out that development proposals must have regard to the water environment and drainage, including floodwater management within any proposal.
 Policy 22 of the NPF4 sets out that proposals in flood risk areas should only be supported in set situations.
 In the case of this site, it is known to be within an active surface water flooding area and does regularly flood.
-The Councils Flood Risk Officer has been consulted and raised concerns with the modelling outputs and lack of land drainage information provided by the applicant.
-At the time of this report those matters remain outstanding and as such an objection from the officer on flood risk grounds remain.
-Flood hazard concerns and mitigation has also been raised by objectors.
-It is known that this site floods regularly. - The principal concerns raised by the officer in this case relate to; - Unclear modelling outputs within the submitted Flood Risk Assessment, including differences between the modelling provided and the flood risk maps prepared by SEPA. - b) The impacts the development will have on land drainage and including overland flows path for water. - The risk of the development being flooded is considered negligible, owing to the type of development in terms of land use vulnerability (i.e. the development will not be occupied apart from any staff who may happen to be onsite during a flood event) and as the panels themselves are to be raised approximately 1.2m off ground level above any flood water.
-As such, those impacts are of lesser concern.
-Therefore, the primary flood related questions are in respect of onsite drainage.
-Limited account appears to have been had to preferential flow paths onsite and or the impacts of rainwater falling from the panels and the subsequent drainage requirements.
-The Flood Risk Officer considered the matters likely to be able to be addressed by design and or the specific siting of panels.
-However, without that detail being agreed it is not possible to conclude further. - Accordingly, as matters pertaining to flood risk have not been satisfactorily resolved the development is not considered to comply with Policies 53A and 53C of the LDP2 or Policy 22 of the NPF4.
+The proposed substation compound has been relocated to an area that is outside modelled flood zones.
+In addition, the flood modelling has been revised and SEPA/PKC advisors agree there is now no flood issue with the proposals.
+The Councils Flood Risk Officer has not raised any concerns providing the flood prevention measures outlined in the revised Flood Risk Assessment are implemented in full. - The risk of the development being flooded is considered negligible, owing to the type of development in terms of land use vulnerability (i.e. the development will not be occupied apart from any staff who may happen to be onsite during a flood event) and as the panels themselves are to be raised approximately 1.2m off ground level and above any flood water.

+Accordingly, as matters pertaining to flood risk have been satisfactorily Resolved, the development is considered to comply with Policies 53A and 53C of the LDP2 or Policy 22 of the NPF4.

-Cultural Heritage and Conservation Considerations
+Conservation Considerations

-Polices 26A, 26B and 27A of the LDP2 and Policy 7 of the NPF4 are applicable to the application.
+- Polices 26A, 26B and 27A of the LDP2 and Policy 7 of the NPF4 are applicable to the application.
 It is confirmed that the site lies within an area considered to be archaeologically sensitive.
 As it is greenfield and does not appear to have been developed in the past there is potential for unknown buried archaeological remains to survive.
 Despite the known areas of interest, no objection is raised by Perth and Kinross Heritage Trust.
-However, a suspensive condition is recommended in the event that permission is granted seeking a programme of archaeological works to ensure the development does not destroy significant archaeological remains.

-70 In terms of the Coupar Angus Conservation Area and any heritage assets in the immediate location (listed buildings, scheduled monuments), a heritage Impact assessment has been undertaken in this case.
+However, a suspensive condition is recommended in the event that permission is granted seeking a programme of archaeological works to ensure the development does not destroy significant archaeological remains. - 88 In terms of the Coupar Angus Conservation Area and any heritage assets in the immediate location (listed buildings, scheduled monuments), a heritage Impact assessment has been undertaken in this case.
 This assessment considers the potential effects of the development on the Coupar Angus Conservation Area, Scheduled Monuments and listed buildings within 3km of the site.
 Impacts to the setting of nearby listed buildings and monuments was observed in terms of landscape character and amenity.
 However, those impacts were not considered to adversely impact peoples experience of the monuments and architectural heritage.
 Historic Environment Scotland as well as the Council's Conservation Officer were consulted and confirmed general acceptance of the conclusions noted within the impact assessment.
 No objections have been raised provided landscape and screening planting is implemented.
 As the development will not directly impact the identified heritage assets locally, the proposal is considered to accord with Policies 26A, 26B and 27A of the LDP2 2019 as well as Policy 7 of the NPF4.